hugoduncan/dado/dev/design/adr/adr-ai-prompt.md

   - Returns the constructed prompt string
 - Performs template composition and substitution
 - Templates use `{{key}}` syntax for substitution
-- uses trace! logging on template reading and prompt construction
+- Uses trace! logging on template reading and prompt construction
 - Throws exceptions for missing templates or data
+- Uses the `dado.ai.prompt` namespace
+- Uses the `ai-prompt` component name

 The `construct-prompt` function will:
 1. Read and parse all specified templates
-2. Perform recursive template composition
+2. Compose templates in specified order
 3. Substitute values from data map into final composed template
 4. Return the final prompt string